rabbitgrowth/stroke/README.md

           letters numbers Serialize 1 1 1 0 1 0 1 0 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0
     123450

-Unlike raw steno, the boolean vectors can be combined easily.
+Unlike stroke strings, the boolean vectors can be combined easily.
 For example, to stack strokes, simply OR the boolean vectors:

           Stack←Serialize∨⍥Parse